device42/device42-docs/docs/auto-discovery/storage-arrays-autodiscovery/index.md

 Use the Auto Discovery Schedule section of the page to schedule when your job runs.
 You can create multiple schedules for each job.
 Select the days of the week and the time to run the job.
 When you are done, click **Save** to save the discovery job.
 Device42 adds the job to the Storage Arrays discovery list page.
 You can run the job immediately from this page.

-A note on autodiscovery scheduling behavior: newly created jobs will not run on the first day they are created, to prevent an unintended large amount of jobs from running initially.
+A note on autodiscovery scheduling behavior: Newly created jobs will not run on the first day they are created, to prevent an excessive number of jobs from running simultaneously.
 If you would like to run a job after its initial creation, click the **Run Now** button next to the job after creation.

 <ThemedImage
   alt="Schedule job"